 There are also pet relocation service that figure out all the details of the move.
 These services tend to be quite expensive, but take away the stress of doing it yourself.

 Quarantine is mandatory for all animals entering Australia.
-Minimum 30 days quarantine in Australia for pets arriving from the US.
+There is only one post entry quarantine facility for dogs and cats, located in Melbourne.
+Post entry quarantine for dogs and cats is for 10 days.
 You must apply at least five months prior to departure with the AQIS office.
 Upon approval, an import permit will be granted.
-There are three post-arrival quarantine stations suitable for dogs and cats in Australia – Sydney, Melbourne and Perth.

 Pet cats and dogs can be imported into Canada for any period of time without quarantine from any country; however, there are different requirements for cats entering from either rabies-free countries or from those countries that Canada does not consider to be free of rabies.